Art Appreciation: Emotional vs Intellectual Delight

 Emotional Impact

-Only You Know How you Feel about an Art work.
-We can not accurately tell someone else how they feel.
-Telling someone else how they should feel is a presumptuous insult, especially about art.
+We can not accurately tell anyone else how they feel.
+If I told someone else how they should feel about anything — that would be a presumptuous insult, especially about art.

 So don’t let an art expert tell you which art you should like, or shouldn’t.